Travel Rule Protocol (TRP) Version 2.0 Published

 With the LNURL-based workflow, we have allowed end users to have an almost identical user experience to that they are used to with existing Virtual Asset platforms, while at the same time being compliant with the FATF recommendations and bypassing the complexity of the VASP discoverability.

 Harm Aarts, 21 Analytics’ senior software engineer and the leading contributor to TRP, further explains the easy-to-use workflow:

 The experience is very familiar for the end-user.
 Instead of copying the blockchain address between VASPs deposit and withdrawal screens, or scanning address QR codes, they just copy and paste the encoded TRP 2.0.0 LNURL or scan the TRP 2.0 LNURL QR code.

 How does TRP Version 2.0 differ from TRP Version 1.0?

 Leveraging LNURL in TRP 2.0, it is possible to identify which VASP owns a specific virtual asset address.
 This allows VASPs to exchange Travel Rule information faster and more accurately while greatly improving the end-user experience.
 The transfer of personal data is done solely by the VASPs and doesn't require any additional input from the user.

-* interVASP messaging standard is a consolidated data model for transmitting required originator and beneficiary information, built by a group of collaborative, relevant associations in the crypto and finance industry.
-Learn more here.
+* interVASP Messaging Standard is a consolidated data model for transmitting required originator and beneficiary information, built by a group of collaborative, relevant associations in the crypto and finance industry.